Skip to main content

 Virden's career is marked by a strong record in forging industry collaborations.
 At PNNL, he established a first-of-its-kind public-private partnership delivering actionable cybersecurity information to combat threats to critical U.S. infrastructure.
 He co-chaired the 21st Century Truck Initiative with U.S. trucking companies and the Energy Storage Grand Challenge, and initiated DOE's Grid Modernization Initiative and Grid Modernization Laboratory Consortium.

-He is eager to build on NREL's scientific excellence and drive meaningful, lasting transformation, growing collaborations within DOE, industry, academia, and the national labs to accelerate energy innovation and impact.
+He is eager to build on NLR's scientific excellence and drive meaningful, lasting transformation, growing collaborations within DOE, industry, academia, and the national labs to accelerate energy innovation and impact.

-Virden received his B.S. and Ph.D. in chemical engineering from the University of Washington, which has honored him with the Moulton Distinguished Alumnus Award and College of Engineering Diamond Award.
+Virden received his bachelor's degree and doctorate in chemical engineering from the University of Washington, which has honored him with the Moulton Distinguished Alumnus Award and College of Engineering Diamond Award.

-Julie D. Baker — Deputy Laboratory Director and Chief Operating Officer
+Julie D. Baker — Alliance Senior Vice President and NLR Deputy Laboratory Director and Chief Operating Officer

-Julie Baker guides laboratory operations and assesses the effectiveness of business systems and infrastructure in supporting mission outcomes and NREL's vision.
+Julie Baker guides laboratory operations and assesses the effectiveness of business systems and infrastructure in supporting mission outcomes and NLR's vision.

-Baker came to NREL in 2016 as associate laboratory director for Facilities and Operations, overseeing the laboratory's Site Operations; Environment, Safety, Health, and Quality; Information Technology; and Security and Emergency Management organizations.
+Baker came to NLR in 2016 as associate laboratory director for Facilities and Operations, overseeing the laboratory's Site Operations; Environment, Safety, Health, and Quality; Information Technology; and Security and Emergency Management organizations.

 Baker has a bachelor's degree in process technology from the University of Idaho and studied mechanical engineering at Utah State University.
 She also serves on the governing committee that oversees operations at Pacific Northwest National Laboratory.

-Jennifer Logan serves as chief financial officer and ensures NREL receives the highest level of financial services support and business tools to effectively manage projects and budgets.
+Jennifer Logan serves as chief financial officer and ensures NLR receives the highest level of financial services support and business tools to effectively manage projects and budgets.

-Logan joins NREL from the Thomas Jefferson National Accelerator Facility (Jefferson Lab) in Newport News, Virginia, where she served as chief financial officer and business/finance director for 4 years.
+Logan joined NRL from the Thomas Jefferson National Accelerator Facility (Jefferson Lab) in Newport News, Virginia, where she served as chief financial officer and business/finance director for 4 years.
 In this role, she was responsible for leading, overseeing, and integrating the procurement, accounting, and finance functions necessary to operate the laboratory.

 Logan also served in various federal contracting and acquisition roles for 18 years within the Department of the Defense, including as deputy chief of contracting and business operations division head contracting officer at Norfolk Naval Shipyard.
 She also served as submarine contracting division head at the U.S. Navy Supervisor of Shipbuilding in Newport News, Virginia.
 Logan began her career as an officer in the U.S. Air Force, stationed in Colorado Springs, Colorado.